neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

 With first option the following problem becomes apparent:

-Who is the source of truth regarding timeline livness?
+Who is the source of truth regarding timeline liveness?

 Imagine:
 PS1 fails.